 They are called Exception Policies and are configurable via suricata.yaml.
 If enabled, the engine will call them when it reaches exception states.
-Stats for any applied exception policies can be found in counters related to the specific configuration setting (read more).
-Some configuration is available directly via the stats settings.

 For developers or for researching purposes, there are also simulation options exposed in debug mode and passed via command-line.
 These exist to force or simulate failures or errors and understand Suricata behavior under such conditions.